 Fifthly, segmental distribution of microcalcifications imply calcifications in ducts and their branches and could suggest multifocal or extensive breast cancer in a segment or lobe of the breast.
 The exception is in the incident of coarse rod-like microcalcifications in older females, where this is related to secretory microcalcifications.
 The granular calcifications showing an irregularity in density, size or shape and they are tiny with dot-like or elongated shapes and are innumerable.
-Motion blur has a negative impact on the detection of granular calcifications presentation is considered the most difficult lesion to identify due to its poor contrast and small size (Liu, 1999).
+Motion blur has a negative impact on the detection of granular calcification, especially when they are located in a high density breast.
+The amorphous microcalcifications presentation is considered the most difficult lesion to identify due to its poor contrast and small size (Liu, 1999).
 Figure (7.4) shows a group of malignant microcalcifications, which were affected by simulated motion blur, whereas the Figure (7.5) demonstrates a group of malignant microcalcifications, which were not affected by simulated motion blur in this study.